 Around 1750, as newspaper advertisements were becoming more prevalent, a few advertisements can be found by watchmakers promoting their locally made watches, as well as their ability to fabricate just about any watch part for the trade.
 American-signed watches no doubt appealed to the patriotic public and makers were able to price them less expensively or with longer warranties than the other English-signed imported watches that they also retailed.
 Apparently, many American watchmakers that attempted to sell their own line of watches, including those advantaged by the non-importation movement leading up to the Revolutionary War, could not compete with available imports on a sustained basis.
-At least that is the theory given the lack of surviving time pieces; however, the extent of 18th century watchmaking in America is unknown and needs to be further studied.
+At least that is the theory given the small number of surviving time pieces; however, the extent of 18th century watchmaking in America is unknown and needs to be further studied.

 Clearly, toward the end of the 18th century when watches became more affordable to the middle class, more American clock and watchmakers with English (and Swiss) connections were able to retail their own line of watches that they imported with their name engraved on the back of the watch in a "ready-to-sell" state.
 This continued in the 19th century and examples spanning both centuries can be found on this website.

 Who actually made the first watch in America?
 The late great James Gibbs authored an article over forty years ago on this topic, but the answer will likely never be known (Gibbs, 556-559).
-The oldest known American watch is an amazing silver New York automation watch made by John Wright.
+The oldest known American-signed watch is an amazing silver New York automation watch by John Wright.
 Wright was working in colonial New York by 1711.
-While it is evident that some watches were fabricated and/or finished in America, the first well researched example, a watch made by John Cairns of Providence, Rhode Island, circa 1795, was published by David Cooper in 2002 (Cooper, 26-38).
-Since that time, other examples have been "rediscovered", including watches by Thomas Harland (CT), Josiah Wheelock & Moses Morse (MA), and a truly amazing example by Henry Voight (private collection, unpublished).
+While it is evident that some watches were fabricated and/or finished in America, the first well researched example, a watch made by John Cairns of Providence, Rhode Island, was published relatively recently by David Cooper in 2002 (Cooper, 26-38).
+Since that time, other examples have been "rediscovered", including watches by Thomas Harland (CT), Josiah Wheelock & Moses Morse (MA), Robert Leslie (PA) and Henry Voight (PA).